Spring/Summer 2019 Calendar of Events at MEDICINE BOW

 April 20 – Earth Day Festival at Reflection Riding Arboretum and Nature Center, Chattanooga, TN – Mark will present 2 nature walks entitled “Through the Eyes of the Cherokee” at this festival which will feature a multitude of programs and activities, as well as a large native plant sale.
-More details to come.
-Save the date!
+More details here!

 April 27 – Blue Heron Nature Center in Buckhead – This 30 acre nature preserve right in the heart of Buckhead will celebrate Earth Day Festivities and will include plant walks with Mark Warren.
 Come learn about the food, medicine, and crafts of the Cherokee and Muskogee tribes.
-More details to come.
-Save the date!
+Check it out here!

 Thank you for your support!
 I look forward to seeing you!

-If you have enjoyed reading my books, I hope you will post a review on Amazon, Barnes & Noble, Goodreads, and Facebook.
+If you have enjoyed reading my books, I hope you will post a review on Amazon, Barnes & Noble, Goodreads, and/or Facebook.
 It really helps out.
 Thank you!